My role as a Defence School Transition Aide

 - Wagga Community

-Within my position I feel it is important to inform families of upcoming events in the Wagga community, which I do so in the school's newsletter each week.
-In addition, I send home a ‘What's on in Wagga' brochure which is collated by the Wagga Wagga City Council each month.
+A times families are notified of upcoming events in the Wagga community through the school's newsletter each fortnight.
+In addition, ‘What's on in Wagga' brochure from Wagga Wagga City Council is sent home each month.

 - Parent Contact Booklet

-To enable parents to make contact with other families from KPS, I collate and distribute a Parent Contact Booklet early in Term One as well as an updated version during the year when new families arrive.
+To enable parents to make contact with other families from KPS, a Parent Contact Booklet is created in early Term One as well as an updated version during the year when new families arrive.
 This includes parents' names and phone contact details.
 It is optional to be included in this booklet.

 Educational Support for children.